txsun1997/LMaaS-Papers/README.md

 Steps to contribute:

 - Add a new paper or update an existing paper.
 Please check if your added paper fits into the [scope](#scope) of this repo.
 - Please use the same format as existing entries.
-When adding keywords tags, please follow the same [keywords convention](#keywords).
+When adding keywords tags, please follow the [keywords convention](#keywords).
 When adding the pdf link of the paper, please use the abstract page if it is on arXiv.
 - Modify the `PaperNumber` on the top of the page accordingly and submit your pull request.
 We recommend giving a very brief explanation why you think a paper should be added or changed.

+**Don't worry if you put something wrong, we will fix them for you.** Just contribute and promote your awesome work here!

 ### Contributors